-Forget Weetabix, croissants and Pop-Tarts, breakfasts in China are nothing like those you'd eat in the West.
+Forget Weetabix, croissants and Pop-Tarts, breakfasts in China are different

 The Chinese tend not to go for overly sweet foods to start their day like we do over here, which is likely to prompt unadventurous foreigners to run in search of the nearest Starbuck's or Krispy Kreme as soon as the sun comes up!
 While we can't promise you that you'll fall in love with these dishes straight away – it will definitely take a Western palette some getting used to for sure – Chinese breakfasts are really something special and certainly won't leave you feeling hungry.